tel: +48 22 499 98 98

 • By using an appropriate combination of materials, they can achieve significant thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-• Significant importance in advanced technologically fields – find application in hard drives, electric motors, medical equipment and very advanced devices.
+• Key role in advanced technologically fields – find application in computer drives, electric drive mechanisms, medical devices and other highly developed apparatuses.

 Disadvantages of neodymium magnets:

-• Health risk associated with microscopic parts of magnets can be dangerous, if swallowed, which is particularly important in the aspect of protecting young children.
-Furthermore, small elements of these devices can be problematic in medical diagnosis after entering the body.
+• Health risk associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is particularly important in the context of child safety.
+It's also worth noting that small elements of these products have the potential to be problematic in medical diagnosis after entering the body.

 Precautions